Fibromyalgia

 • Fibromyalgia is a chronic pain disorder that is expressed in various parts of the body.

-• The brain’s ability to process pain is disrupted.
+• In people with fibromyalgia, the brain’s ability to process pain is disrupted.
 Those affected may find that their skin, muscles or joints are painful.

 • Other typical symptoms include sleep disorders, fatigue and concentration problems.